Privacy Notice: Apprentices

 For the administration of your studies

 We will use your information, as provided by you or your employer, to administer all financial aspects of your relationship with us.
-This includes managing and collecting payments for course fees, accommodation, car parking, fines, bursaries and other support allowances, as well as for debt recovery purposes in the event money is owed to the University.
-We may use external debt collection agencies for this purpose.
+This includes managing and collecting payments for course fees from your employer and the ESFA (Education and Skills Funding Agency), and payments for car parking, fines, bursaries and other support allowances.
+We will also use your information for debt recovery purposes in the event money is owed to the University and may use external debt collection agencies for this purpose.

 Operation of the University’s regulations, procedures and codes of practice

 We will use information about you if you make, or are the subject of, a complaint or allegation involving another apprentice or student, member of staff or external party under any of the University’s rules, regulations, procedures or codes of practice.
+We may also use information about you that is publicly available, such as information posted to social media and other public forums, where this is relevant in a particular case e.g. complaints about inappropriate posts on social media.
 Information will be used to investigate complaints or allegations, manage the outcomes and put in place any remedies, including additional support or disciplinary measures.
 This includes investigating cases where academic misconduct is suspected (which includes suspected plagiarism, cheating or collusion), fitness to study and fitness to practise cases (where this is relevant to your course).
 The investigations mentioned here may also involve using information about any criminal convictions you receive during the time you are enrolled, in order to determine whether or not you are able to continue on your course (for example, where a particular type of conviction may prevent you from undertaking mandatory placements) or to determine any steps that should be taken in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and vulnerable adults.

 We will also use information about you to monitor your attendance and engagement at physical and online teaching sessions for the purposes of complying with the University’s Academic Regulations, ESFA rules and, where relevant, the requirements of your visa.
 Information is generated from systems you use to scan in at face-to-face teaching sessions, and systems such as Microsoft Teams which are used to deliver online teaching sessions.
 We may also use Microsoft apps such as Insights, which allows your lecturer to see your learning activity within a specific Teams space.